jullienl/HPE-Synergy-OneView-demos/Grafana-InfluxDB-Telegraf/README.md

  - iLO Overall Security dashboard status

-**Note**: By default, official packages run Telegraf as the `telegraf` user and group on Linux systems.
-So, you need to ensure that the `telegraf` user can read and execute each PowerShell script you define in Telegraf.
+**Note**: On Linux systems, official Telegraf packages are configured to execute under the `telegraf` user and group by default.
+It's essential to guarantee that the `telegraf` user has adequate permissions to read and execute every PowerShell script specified within your Telegraf configuration.

 ## Telegraf configuration